On correlation function of high moments of Wigner random matrices: Abstract

-The proof is based on the combination of the arguments by \mbox{Ya.
-Sinai} and A. Soshnikov with the detailed study of a moment analog of the Inverse Participation Ratio of the Gaussian Unitary Invariant Ensemble of random matrices (GUE).
+The proof is based on a combination of the arguments by \mbox{Ya.
+Sinai} and A. Soshnikov with the detailed study of a moment analog of the Green's function representation of the Inverse Participation Ratio (IPR) considered for Gaussian Unitary Invariant Ensemble of random matrices (GUE).